 Thomaston is a very small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Maine.
-With a population of 2,785 people and just one neighborhood, Thomaston is the 170th largest community in Maine.
-Thomaston has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+With a population of 2,756 people and just one neighborhood, Thomaston is the 170th largest community in Maine.
+Much of the housing stock in Thomaston was built prior to World War II, making it one of the older and more historic towns in the country.

 Because occupations involving physical labor dominate the local economy, Thomaston is generally considered to be a blue-collar town.
 49.26% of the Thomaston workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Thomaston is a town of transportation and shipping workers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Thomaston who work in office and administrative support (17.53%), healthcare suport services (6.15%), and business and financial occupations (6.15%).